QuietMouse1/ros_repulsive_fields/README.md

   <img src="repulsive_field.gif" />
 </p>

-- Rainbow Cubes --> Input pointcloud
+- Rainbow Cubes --> Input pointcloud.
-- White Cubes --> Pointclouds that contributes to repulsive forces
+- White Cubes --> Pointcloud that contributes towards repulsive forces.
-- Red Arrow --> Resultant force
+- Red Arrow --> Resultant force.

 Though there exists a more standardized [repulsive force formulation]( https://www.sciencedirect.com/science/article/pii/S0019057823000769#sec3), in practice they do not differ much and a simpler one is formulated and used down below.